 The many comments at the bottom of that page may prove helpful for those with additional questions.
 You’re never the only one to struggle.

 48. E – When people go camping, you should be thinking of zoonotic infections.
 Fun fact, New Mexico leads the country in cases of plague.
 Yes, that plague: Yersinia pestis.
 The “bubonic” part of bubonic plague refers to the swollen infected nodes (“buboes”) characteristic of the disease, which often involve the groin (bubo is the Greek word for groin, who knew?).
 In this case, they’re also describing a necrotic epitrochlear node.
 Classic treatment is with aminoglycosides, which bind to the 30s ribosomal subunit.
+(Note that Tularemia, caused by another gram-negative bacteria Francisella tularensis can present similarly but is more common in the midwest.
+Regardless, the two are often lumped together, the antimicrobial treatment is similar, and the answer in this case would be the same).

 69. E – Catalase and coagulase-positive gram-positive cocci = staph aureus. mecA-positivity means the bacteria carry the gene that confers methicillin-resistance, hence MRSA.
 Of the choices, MRSA is treated with vancomycin.